retiman/project-euler/README.md

     make stats

 Some problems require a pre-computed list of primes.
-You can create such a list, but you need Clojure 1.2.x.
+You can download the list by running:

-    LIMIT=10000 make primes
+    make primes

 The default limit for primes is 10^8 but some problems do not require so many primes to be pre-computed.

+The program for generating the primes is found in `clojure/lib/primes.clj`.

 Run particular solutions by descending into a language's subdirectory and running `make` For example, to run the solution for problem #25 in Scala, do